pseuxide/pseuxide.github.io/_posts/2023-12-06-invoking_assembly_function_from_cpp.md

 ```

 This statement marks the get_cpu_type function global making other files can access this function.
-> However, in terms of MASM (Microsoft Macro Assembler) which we gonna use later to compile assembly marks every functions as public by default so actually you dont need to explicitly mark them as public tbh.
+> However, in terms of MASM (Microsoft Macro Assembler) which we gonna use later to compile assembly marks every functions as public by default so technically you dont have to explicitly mark them as public tbh.
-{: .prompt-tip }
+{: .prompt-info }

 ```nasm
 .code _text